michalsapka/michal.sapka.me/index.md

 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: page
-title: Home
+title: Hello
 ---

-# Hello

 I’m Michał.
-I am a husband, software engineer, sci-fi geek, anime fanboy, and a [jazz fan](https://itunes.apple.com/profile/msapka) from Poland living in Cracow.
+I am a husband, software engineer, sci-fi geek, anime fanboy, and a [jazz fan](https://itunes.apple.com/profile/msapka) from Poland.
 That, more or less, summarizes me after 30 something years.

 [How should you contact me?]({% link other/contact.md %})